leonrd0/image_retrieval_platform/README.md

 $ python image_retrieval_cnn.py
 ```

-Your computer where the code run will work as a server, other terminals within the same LAN network can visit the website: "http://XXX.XXX.XXX.XXX:8080/", where "XXX.XXX.XXX.XXX" is ip of the server, type "ifconfig" in command widow to get it.
+Your computer where the code run will work as a server, other terminals within the same LAN network can visit the website: http://XXX.XXX.XXX.XXX:8080/, where `XXX.XXX.XXX.XXX` is ip of the server, type "ifconfig" in command widow to get it.

 # Only Test.

 If you only want to test the retrieval proccess, just read the code image_retrieval_cnn.py for reference, and run the following command:

 ```
-$ cd retieval/
+cd retieval/
-$ python retrieval.py
+python retrieval.py
 ```

 The sorted images will be printed.